cobra79/PredixBrewPi/README.md

 Connect the DS18B20 sensors to the Raspberry PI.

-A the sensor is using a bus system all sensors can be connected in parallel.
+As the sensor is using a bus system all sensors can be connected to the same pins.
 Only 3 pins of the Raspberry Pi are required:
-Power supply - I am using the 5V output / other setups are making use of the 3.3V output Ground (GND)
+Power supply - I am using the 5V output, Ground (GND) and a data pin.
-A data pin - I am using pin 1 connected the 5V with a 4.7K Ohm resistor
+In my setup pin 1 is connected to 5V with a 4.7K Ohm resistor.

-You can get the IDs of the sensors with: cat /sys/devices/w1_bus_master1/w1_master_slaves
+Each DS18B20 has a unique ID, that needs to be added to the manifest.yml, You can get the IDs of the sensors with: cat /sys/devices/w1_bus_master1/w1_master_slaves
-These IDs (second part only) have to be copied in the manifest.yml to define which sensor belongs to which asset.